 It showed Pixley Dam, with railcars on the track over the dam.

-I intend to make an article that could be published in the Soo Line Historical and Technical Society magazine, but that will be limited to information closely related to the Wisconsin Central and Soo Line railroads, and not be very involved with the story of the dams.
+I intended to make an article that could be published in the Soo Line Historical and Technical Society magazine, but that will be limited to information closely related to the Wisconsin Central and Soo Line railroads, and not be very involved with the story of the dams.

 I do maps with engineering drawing programs; the latest one I have is TurboCad.